Today's guest post comes from Greg d’Aboville of WisePops, a super easy pop-up builder platform.

 Strategy #6 - Capitalize on traffic from specific sources

-PR and media mentions are gold for any online retailer.
-Having a top industry blogger or any other media platform to reference or review your products could result in a serious uptake in site traffic.
+PR and media mentions are gold for any online retailer — if a top industry blogger references or reviews your products, for example, you're likely to see a serious uptick in site traffic.